-- (7) WES Charges-Imposition and Collection and Nonbypassability. - 52.
-The Utility seeks to impose on and to collect from all Customers, WES Charges in an amount sufficient to provide for the timely recovery of its costs approved in this Financing Order (including payment of principal and interest on the Bonds and ongoing financing costs related to the Bonds on a timely basis).
-The Utility will seek to bill and collect the WES Charges, as servicer on behalf of ODFA, until the Bonds issued pursuant to this Financing Order are paid in full and all ongoing financing costs of the bonds have been recovered in full. - 53.
-WES Charges collected pursuant to the WES Rider shall be a separate line-item on the monthly bill of the customer. - 54.
-If any customer does not pay the full amount of any bill, the amount paid by the customer to the Utility will be applied pro-rata by the Utility based upon the total amount of the bill and the total amount of the WES charge.
-The foregoing allocation will facilitate a proper balance between the competing claims to this source of revenue in an equitable manner. - 55.
-The Utility, acting as servicer, and any subsequent servicer, will collect WES Charges from all Customers in the manner as described in the testimony of [Utility rep] in order to ensure their nonbypassability.
+(7) WESCRM Charges-Imposition and Collection and Nonbypassability.

+- 52. The Utility seeks to impose on and to collect from all customers, WESCRM Charges in an amount sufficient to provide for the timely recovery of its costs approved in this Financing Order (including payment of principal and interest on the Bonds and ongoing financing costs related to the Bonds on a timely basis).
+The Utility will seek to bill and collect the WESCRM Charges, as servicer on behalf of ODFA, until the Bonds issued pursuant to this Financing Order are paid in full and all ongoing financing costs of the bonds have been recovered in full. - 53.
+WESCRM Charges collected pursuant to the WESCRM Rider shall be a separate line-item on the monthly bill of the customer. - 54.
+If any customer does not pay the full amount of any bill, the amount paid by the customer to the Utility will be applied pro-rata by the Utility based upon the total amount of the bill and the total amount of the WESCRM Charge.
+The foregoing allocation will facilitate a proper balance between the competing claims to this source of revenue in an equitable manner.

+- The Utility, acting as servicer, and any subsequent servicer, will collect WESCRM Charges from all current and future customers of the Utility and any successor or assign of the Utility will be obligated to bill the WESCRM Charge to customers within the service area of the Utility as of the date of this Financing Order in order to ensure their nonbypassability.
+Exhibit B also describes features demonstrating how the WESCRM Charge will be nonbypassable to customers, even if such customers switch providers, change fuel sources or materially change usage.
 The Commission finds that such nonbypassability provisions are appropriate to ensure an equitable allocation of qualified costs among customers and to secure the highest possible ratings for the Bonds. - 56.
-In the event that there is a fundamental change in the manner of regulation of public utilities, which allows third parties other than the servicer to bill and collect WES Charges, the Commission shall ensure that WES Charges shall be billed, collected and remitted to the servicer in a manner that will not cause any of then-current credit ratings of the Bonds to be suspended, withdrawn or downgraded.

-57. The Utility's proposal related to the collection of WES Charges, as servicer on behalf of the ODFA, is reasonable and consistent with the nonbypassability mechanism contemplated by the Act, and should be approved.
-It is reasonable to approve the form of Appendix B to this Financing Order and require that these tariff provisions be filed before any Bonds are issued pursuant to this Financing Order.

-(8) Periodic Payment Requirements and Allocation of Cost.
+In the event that there is a fundamental change in the manner of regulation of public utilities, which allows third parties other than the servicer to bill and collect WESCRM Charges, the Commission shall ensure that WESCRM Charges shall be billed, collected and remitted to the servicer in a manner that will not cause any of then-current credit ratings of the Bonds to be suspended, withdrawn or downgraded. - 57.
+The Utility's proposal related to the collection of WESCRM Charges, as servicer on behalf of the ODFA, is reasonable and consistent with the nonbypassability mechanism contemplated by the Act, and should be approved.
+It is reasonable to approve the form of Appendix B to this Financing Order and require that these tariff provisions be filed before any Bonds are issued pursuant to this Financing Order. - (8) Periodic Payment Requirements and Allocation of Cost.